Stop IRS Bank Levy

 How The IRS Levies

-- a Notice of Levy to the bank listing the amount of taxes you owe.
+- The IRS sends a notice of levy to the bank listing the amount of taxes you owe.

-Typically, checks will “bounce” for Insufficient Funds and you will incur substantial bank fees.
-The bank hold the frozen funds for 21 days.
+Typically, checks will “bounce” for insufficient funds and you will incur substantial bank fees.
+The bank holds the frozen funds for 21 days.

 You Must Act!

-During the 21 day period your tax attorney can negotiate with the IRS to release the funds.
-Unless a Release is obtained, once the 21 day period has expired, the bank sends the money to the IRS you will never get it back!
+During the 21-day period your tax attorney can negotiate with the IRS to release the funds.
+Unless a release is obtained, once the 21-day period has expired, the bank sends the money to the IRS, which you will never get it back!